Halloween: Games and other activities

 The following activities were a common feature of Halloween in Ireland and Britain during the 17th–20th centuries.
 Some have become more widespread and continue to be popular today.

 One common game is apple bobbing or dunking (which may be called "dooking" in Scotland) in which apples float in a tub or a large basin of water and the participants must use only their teeth to remove an apple from the basin.
 Variants of dunking involve kneeling on a chair, holding a fork between the teeth and trying to drive the fork into an apple, or embedding a coin in the apple which participants had to remove with their teeth.
 Another common game involves hanging up treacle or syrup-coated scones by strings; these must be eaten without using hands while they remain attached to the string, an activity that inevitably leads to a sticky face.
 A similar game involved hanging an apple from a string with a coin embedded; the coin had to be removed without using hands.
 Another once-popular game involves hanging a small wooden rod from the ceiling at head height, with a lit candle on one end and an apple hanging from the other.
 The rod is spun round, and everyone takes turns to try to catch the apple with their teeth.

-Several of the traditional activities from Ireland and Britain involve foretelling one's future partner or spouse.
-An apple would be peeled in one long strip, then the peel tossed over the shoulder.
-The peel is believed to land in the shape of the first letter of the future spouse's name.
-Two hazelnuts would be roasted near a fire; one named for the person roasting them and the other for the person they desire.
-If the nuts jump away from the heat, it is a bad sign, but if the nuts roast quietly it foretells a good match.
-A salty oatmeal bannock would be baked; the person would eat it in three bites and then go to bed in silence without anything to drink.
-This is said to result in a dream in which their future spouse offers them a drink to quench their thirst.
-Unmarried women were told that if they sat in a darkened room and gazed into a mirror on Halloween night, the face of their future husband would appear in the mirror.
-The custom was widespread enough to be commemorated on greeting cards from the late 19th century and early 20th century.

 In this 1904 Halloween greeting card, divination is depicted: the young woman, looking into a mirror in a darkened room, hopes to catch a glimpse of her future husband.

+Many different types of divination rituals were historically used to predict the future, usually with the goal of foretelling one's future partner or spouse.
+One secondary source (non-exhaustively) lists nearly twenty separate methods that were at least occasionally practiced on Halloween in Britain and Ireland.
+Methods could vary wildly and sometimes used unusual substances like molten lead or trails left by snails.
+Many of these rituals, however, are also reported to have occurred on other special days throughout the year, such as Midsummer.
+A selection of popular divination methods is displayed below: